SF-Nexus/sf-nexus-hugo-site/content/Extracted Features/_index.md

 ### Output: CSV File ("Bag-of-words" versions of segmented science fiction books)

 The resulting dataframe is available for download on our Extracted Features Github repository: https://github.com/SF-Nexus/extracted-features/tree/main/data

-## Pipeline 2: BookNLP

-Talk about BookNLP and what it gives us

-### Input: TXT Files (Machine-readable versions of science fiction books)

-Talk about code

-### Output: CSV File (BookNLP-generated features from segmented science fiction books)

-Talk about output